 Research and innovation

 This policy should be improved because Lisbon is looking to better connect its maker community to its research, technology and innovation base.
 Through this process it is posited that new strands of specialised, cooperative products will be created, stimulating the high-value economy.
 The knowledge generated will be shared with the corporate sector, improving networks within the regional innovation system.
-This will lead to increased business investment in R&D, developing value chains and opening up international markets.
+This will lead to increased business investment in Research & Development, developing value chains and opening up international markets.

 Priority Axis 1: Strengthening Research, Technological Development and Innovation.
 Specifically: